audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

        until first file completes play

- * (Windows XP) The input slider and selector for inbuilt devices are unavailable if a USB microphone is also connected
+ * (Windows XP) The input slider and selector for inbuilt devices are unavailable if a USB device is also connected

  * (Windows 7) On launching Audacity, "Runtime Error Program:(location)
     R6034" occurs.
 Workaround: Right-click over audacity.exe > Properties
     and change compatibility mode to Vista SP2 or XP SP3.

  * (Windows) Visible scanning dialogue appears on every launch of Audacity when no VST plug-ins are present

  * (Windows) On Vista and 7, input sources such as microphone and line-in must be selected in the Audacity Audio I/O Preferences, not the